Depression in Teens

 Around 2.5% of children in the U.S. suffer from some form of depression.
 Although depression is significantly more common in boys under age 10, by age 16, girls have a higher incidence.

 Bipolar disorder is more common in adolescents than in younger children.
 Bipolar disorder in children can, however, be more severe than in adolescents. can also co-occur with attention deficit hyperactivity disorder (ADHD) or anxiety disorders such as obsessive-compulsive disorder (OCD).

-What does depression look like in teenagers?
+What teen depression looks like

 There are many misconceptions about teen depression.
 Although the teen years are tough, most teens balance their problems with the help of good friendships, success in school, outside activities, and the development of a strong sense of self.